``Where the

 In tattered shoes

-Dressed in the Roman style
+Dressed in (or "her hat in") the Roman style

 Long live la Befana!